All Episodes

 I got a little bit of income from my book, but I gave that all away.

-Uh and then I get speakers' fees from time to time, but not very much.
+And then I get speakers' fees from time to time, but not very much.

 Never mind Bill Clinton, $82 million in speeches over six years.

-From 2000 to 2006, Bill Clinton 82 million.
+From 2000 to 2006, Bill Clinton, $82 million.

-Yes, Snertley.
+Yes, Snerdley.

 $82 million over six years.